 In most cases, Chapter 7 bankruptcy restricts the type of debt you can eliminate or restructure.
 For example, a Chapter 7 bankruptcy does not allow you the right to catch up on your mortgage payments or restructure your car payments or student loans.

-Under Chapter 13, all types of debts and arrears may be included in the restructured debt repayment plan.
-This can include:
+In Chapter 13, all of debts and arrears may be included in the restructured debt repayment plan, such as:

 - Credit card debt